 Evidence:

-- Sue can claim she was fired on May 25, 2009 through her own oral testimony.
+- Sue can give oral testimony that she was fired on May 25, 2025.

-- The company agrees that it fired Sue on May 25, 2009.
-Sue can show the document dismissing her.
+- The company agrees that it fired Sue on May 25, 2025.
+Sue can show the paperwork.

 - Sue was often criticized and mocked at work for being a woman.
 Her employer made comments about her clothing, personal appearance and personal life.
-Sue can testify about this.
+Sue can give oral testimony about this.
 She could also ask co-workers who may have heard the comments to be witnesses at the hearing.

 - Sue’s co-worker was told that Sue was being fired because the boss didn’t like having women around the office.
 Sue’s co-worker can give oral testimony.